BlogVida práctica en Colombia

 ❓ Is it mandatory to have a RUT to give private classes in Colombia?

 Yes, it is mandatory for any independent economic activity.
-According to the DIAN (valid for 2026), the process is completely free, does not require annual renewals, and you can do it virtually on the DIAN portal if you have a national ID.
+According to the DIAN (effective 2026), the process is completely free, does not require annual renewals, and you can do it online on the DIAN portal if you have a national ID card.

-❓ What ISIC (CIIU) code should I register in the RUT if I am a private teacher?
+❓ What CIIU code should I register in the RUT if I am a private tutor?

-❓ Do online classes in Colombia carry VAT?
+❓ Do online classes in Colombia include VAT?

-❓ How much does a private teacher charge per hour in Colombia?
+❓ How much does a private tutor charge per hour in Colombia?

-Rates vary widely: they usually range between 20,000 and 60,000 COP per hour as a general reference, depending on the specialty, complexity, and the tutor's experience.
-This is not an official rate; each teacher sets their own price based on the local market.
+Rates vary widely: they usually range between 20,000 and 60,000 COP per hour as a guideline, depending on the specialty, complexity, and experience of the tutor.
+This is not an official rate; each tutor sets their price according to the local market.

-❓ How can I receive payments from my students securely?
+❓ How can I securely receive payments from my students?

-❓ Where can I post my virtual tutoring services for free?
+❓ Where can I post my virtual class services for free?

 You can create profiles on platforms like Superprof or Tusclases.co.
 Additionally, we recommend using the remote services section of Colombia Move to reach students across the country without paying commissions.